KevinWang676/ChatGLM2-Voice-Cloning/README.md

 (3) Delete the original file named `pretrained_bak_5805000.pt` in `./FreeVC/speaker_encoder/ckpt/` and upload a new version of `pretrained_bak_5805000.pt` to the same folder `./FreeVC/speaker_encoder/ckpt/`.
 You can download the new version through this [link](https://huggingface.co/spaces/kevinwang676/FreeVC/tree/main/speaker_encoder/ckpt).

 (4) Upload `app_new.py` in this repository to the folder `./FreeVC/` and run `python app_new.py`.

+(5) Done!
+Now you can chat with any character you like through ChatGLM2-6B and voice cloning.